Mental Health

 - Thoughts of self-harm or suicide

 If you or someone you know is showing signs of mental illness, we urge to reach out for support.
 As lonely as you may feel, you are NOT alone.
-Our team of mental health practitioners are skilled at supporting people of all ages with a range of mental health challenges.
-Stress, anxiety and panic attacks.
-Phobias and fears.
+Our mental health practitioners are skilled in supporting people of all ages with a range of mental health challenges.
+Stress, anxiety and panic.
 Depression.
-Eating disorders.
-Acute psychiatric conditions.
+Your relationship with food.
+Managing your emotions.
 Memory decline.
-And the mental health challenges that can arise with learning spectrum disorders including dyslexia, ADHD and ASD.
+Mental health challenges that may arise if you have ADHD or autism.

 The following are a mix of resources from various teachers, poets and traditions that have been personally recommended by our counsellors, psychotherapists and mindfulness teachers: